About Me

 Pronouns: he/him

-I am currently a postdoc working on the neural basis of the evolution of sociality in the lab of Prof. Martin Whiting in the Department of Biological Sciences at Macquarie University in Sydney, Australia.
+As of 2025 I am a postdoc working on brain evolution in snakes and lizards in the research group of Dr Jenna Crowe-Riddell in the Department of Biological Sciences at the University of Adelaide (soon to be Adelaide University) in Australia.

 In late 2021 I was a visiting scientist in the Memorial University Department of Chemistry, lab of Prof. Lindsay Cahill.
 Dr. Cahill is an expert in MRI methods and I’m benefitting from her expertise and resources to process and analyze the extensive collection of reptilian and amphibian neural MRIs I’ve acquired over the past ten years.